redhat-cop/network.backup/extensions/patterns/backup/README.md

-# Network Backup Experience
+# Network Backup Pattren

 ## Description

-This experience is designed to facilitate the automated backup of network configurations using Ansible.
+This pattern is designed to facilitate the automated backup of network configurations using Ansible.
 It provides a streamlined way to seed the necessary resources and create, manage, and execute backup tasks, ensuring that network configurations are safely stored and can be easily restored if needed.

-## What This Experience Covers
+## What This Pattern Covers

-This experience includes the following key components:
+This pattern includes the following key components:

 ### Project Templates

-- **Backup Project Template**: Defined within the `setup.yaml` playbook, this template helps organize and manage all necessary components for the network backup experience.
+- **Backup Project Template**: Defined within the `setup.yaml` playbook, this template helps organize and manage all necessary components for the network backup pattern.
 It ensures that relevant files, roles, and configurations are logically arranged, making it easier to maintain and execute automation tasks.

 ### Job Templates